 Starting your Job Search

 Next, do a little digging.
 To explore fields you think are interesting, go to O*Net > Find Occupations.
-If you are unsure of your career interests, come to the Career Center for help.
+If you are unsure of your career interests, ask us for help.

 II.
 Identify your network.
 Experts estimate that as many as 80% of jobs are never posted to the public.
 Your job search will be more successful if you mobilize your contacts on your behalf.
 To get started, use our Networking Tips.